Par railway station: Location

-Looking towards London from the station platforms.
-The former Station Hotel, now the Royal Inn, is in the background.

 The line approaching Par from London and Plymouth descends an incline from Treverrin Tunnel, before passing under a road overbridge adjacent to the Royal Inn, which at one time was the Station Hotel.
 Between the bridge and the station approach are two cottages that were originally built as accommodation for railway workers.

 The main line climbs up as it leaves the station towards St Austell, passing over Par Viaduct and Par Harbour.
 Trains on the Newquay branch traverse a sharp curve of almost 180 degrees where the line then passes St Blazey Freight Yard and the old platforms of St Blazey railway station, which also has a signal box which is still open.
 The line then joins the route of the former Cornwall Minerals Railway north to their destination.
 A freight spur follows the line of the old minerals railway south into Par Harbour, passing under Par Viaduct and the main line as it does so.